austinrovge/austinrovge.com/README.md

 ### Future Development
 * ~~Either use a node server or continue with NGINX config for redirecting to the index.html file~~
 * Transitions
+* Implement redux in a way that is natural and not forced